billbuchanan/appliedcrypto/unit03_hashing/lab/README.md

 where you can see that BCrypt over 3,000 times slower than LM hashes.
 So, although the main hashing methods are fast and efficient, this speed has a down side, in that they can be cracked easier.
 With Bcrypt the speed of cracking is considerably slowed down, with each iteration doubling the amount of time it takes to crack the hash with brute force.
 If we add one onto the number of rounds, we double the time taken for the hashing process.
 So, to go from 6 to 16 increase by over 1,000 (210) and from 6 to 26 increases by over 1 million (220).

-The following defines a Python script which calculates a whole range of hashes:
+The following defines a Python script which calculates a whole range of hashes [code](https://repl.it/@billbuchanan/ch03code05#main.py):

 ```python
 import hashlib;